fharding1/pollard-rho/README.md

 # Pollard's rho algorithm

-A short (half-finished) paper on Pollard's rho algorithm, and a basic implementation for a CS 406 independent study project at Oregon State University.
+A short paper on Pollard's rho algorithm and some of its lesser-known optimizations for a CS 406 independent study project at Oregon State University.